Kwasi-Dankwa/condo-prediction/README.md

 The purpose of this Project is to explore the following questions:

-* How Well does the Size of a Condominium in New York City Explain Sale Price?
+* How Well does the Size of a One family attached homes in New York City Explain Sale Price?

-* How well does the size of a condominium (measured in gross square feet) explain or predict sale price across New York City as a whole?
+* How well does the size of a One family attached homes(measured in gross square feet) explain or predict sale price across New York City as a whole?

-To answer this, we'll explore property sales data for all five boroughs combined.
+To answer this, I'll explore property sales data for all five boroughs combined.

+# Analysis phase

 * How well does the size of a condominium explain or predict sale price for each individual borough?

-For this question, we'll build, analyze, and compare linear models for each borough.
+For this question, I'll build, analyze, and compare linear models for each borough.

-Along the way, I'll also see how erroneous sale price entries influence our models, and we will devise methods to remove problematic entries.